 What’s normal and what isn’t

-You may experience some redness, and slight raising of the skin around the area that’s been treated - this is normal, and to be expected.
-If you’re looking after the tattooed area, these symptoms will probably go away within the first couple of days.
+You may experience some sensitivity on the treated area - this is normal, and to be expected.
+If you’re looking after the tattooed area, these symptoms will cease within the first day or so.
 However, if you notice signs of an infection such as increasing redness, pain, swelling or pus - contact your GP.
-It’s really unlikely, but do act quickly if you notice these signs.
+With NAAMA, this is really unlikely to happen, but do act quickly if you notice these signs.

 What to wear over the tattooed area